 Best Graphite: Cretacolor Fine Art Graphite Pencils

-Cretacolor Fine Art Graphite Pencils are a go-to for hatching and sketching.
+Cretacolor Fine Art Graphite Pencils are the go-to for hatching and sketching.
 The superior-quality lead is made by grinding various types of graphite together, then mixing it with a high-grade ceramic clay.

 This unique concoction makes the tips extra sturdy, and hard cedar casing makes them easy to sharpen.
-You can buy these pre-sharpened drawing pencils individually to choose the exact hardness you're looking for or get a variety pack of six or 12, which come in tin carrying boxes.
+You can buy these pre-sharpened drawing pencils individually to choose the exact hardness you're looking for, or get a variety pack of six or 12, which come in tin carrying cases.

 Best Colored: Prismacolor Premier Colored Pencils 72 Pack

 Prismacolor Premier Colored Pencils are a great choice if you're looking for the best colored pencils for drawing.
 This 72-pack comes with a wide array of richly saturated colors—from terracotta to cool grey to parrot green and everything in between.
 We also like that they come in a convenient tin box.

 The soft lead and semi-thick tips are easy to sharpen and resist cracking.
 The pencils apply smoothly and evenly, making them ideal for shading, shadowing, blending different colors, and free sketching.

 Count: 26-150 | Form: Wood | Eraser Included?: No | Variety: 72 colors